czubik8805/czubik8805/README.md

 ## Hi there 👋

+I am a programmer with experience in Python and Django programming.
+I am also familiar with other web technologies, such as ReactJS.

+In my work, I focus on designing, implementing, and testing software.
+I enjoy challenges, and creating innovative solutions and projects is not only my job but also my passion.

+I value flexibility in my work.
+Additionally, I provide programming services outside of my work, which allows me to develop my skills and expand my knowledge.

+In my opinion, good collaboration is based on mutual trust, understanding, and communication.
+I always strive to do my tasks as well as possible and effectively cooperate with others.

+I am convinced that my programming skills and experience can make a valuable contribution to the development of my future clients' projects.

 <!--
 **czubik8805/czubik8805** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.